 Upon retirement, freed on any conflict of interest, I joined the AIA Council as Vice-Chairman and was subsequently Chairman from 2014 -2017.
 In 2013, I was very proud to be awarded an OBE in the Queen’s Birthday Honours List for services to the industrial heritage

-For the last five years I have very much enjoyed my role as Coordinator of the Restoration Grants Panel.
-Thanks to our Anonymous Donors, the AIA, by awarding more than £1 million over the last decade, has been able to make a truly significant contribution to preserved sites across the country.
+For the last nine years I have very much enjoyed my role as Coordinator of the Restoration Grants Panel.
+Thanks to our Anonymous Donors, the AIA, by awarding more than £1.5 million over the last decade, has been able to make a truly significant contribution to preserved sites across the country.